Dihia-Guemraoui/kubernetes-/README.md

 ---

 <p align="center">
-  Built with ❤️ for the digital medical practice
+  Built with ❤️ for the digital medical practice.
 </p>